NRL22 101: How to Get Started in NRL22

 19. My child wants to shoot, how can I get them involved?

-Children ages 8 and up are welcome to participate in NRL22 sanctioned matches, but many younger children have benefitted from going along to watch parents and/or siblings participate in NRL22 matches.
+Children of any age are welcome to participate in NRL22 sanctioned matches, but many younger children have benefitted from going along to watch parents and/or siblings participate in NRL22 matches.
 Safety is always paramount at NRL22 events, and parents or coaches are allowed to assist younger shooters manage through stages where it may be more difficult for them to manipulate their rifle safely.
 Coaching on the clock is also allowed for newer and younger shooters at most monthly NRL22 events.
 If you have any specific questions about what is allowed, always check with your local MD!

 20. Can I make this my profession?